- History and visit the Rue Saint-Jacques in Paris

-- Transfer to the Rue Saint-Jacques in Paris
+- Transfer to rue Saint-Jacques in Paris

 History and visit the Rue Saint-Jacques in Paris